Patrick Braybrooke

-Two of his biographies - The Life and Work of Lord Alfred Douglas (1931) and The Amazing Mr Noel Coward (1933) - were the first to tackle their subjects.
+Two of his biographies – The Life and Work of Lord Alfred Douglas (1931) and The Amazing Mr Noel Coward (1933) – were the first to tackle their subjects.

 He was a student at King's College, London.
-During the First World War, he served as a Second Lieutenant in the Royal Fusiliers.
+During the First World War, he served as a second lieutenant in the Royal Fusiliers.
 He was wounded and gassed, and invalided out of the army in April 1915.

+Early life and family

+Braybrooke was born in 1894 in Reading, Berkshire to William Alfred Rossi Braybrooke and Alice Charlotte Chase.
+He was the eldest of three brothers, with Micheal Knollys (1899–1991) the middle and Arthur Rossi (1902–1989) the youngest.
+Both his father, William, and his brother, Arthur, were priests in the Church of England.
+Braybrooke was also a great-great-grandson of the Honourable and Reverend Francis Knollys, Vicar of Burford from 1771 to 1826.
+Rev. Francis Knollys was the son of Charles Knollys, 5th Earl of Banbury.
+Braybrooke was also a great-great-grandson of the prominent sculptor John Charles Felix Rossi RA (1762–1839), whose work can be found in St Paul's Cathedral, Buckingham Palace and The Royal Opera House Covent Garden.

-He was married three times, firstly to Lettice Marjorie Bellairs in 1921, secondly to Ida Cooper in 1929, and thirdly to Rita Ellen Constance Rivers Cripps (née Hatherell) in 1937.
+Braybrooke was married three times, firstly to Lettice Marjorie Bellairs in 1921, secondly to Ida Cooper in 1929, and thirdly to Rita Ellen Constance Rivers Cripps (née Hatherell) in 1937.
 His son by his first marriage, Neville Braybrooke, also a writer, edited The Letters of J. R. Ackerley (1975) and wrote, with his wife June, Olivia Manning: A Life (2004).

-Patrick Braybrooke was a great great grandson of the prominent sculptor John Charles Felix Rossi RA (1762–1839), whose work can be found in St Paul's Cathedral and The Royal Opera House Covent Garden.